lxanders/community/README.md

 This project has three main goals:

-* Be a reference for others who want to see a complete website using current technology (node, angular, bootstrap, ...)
+* Be a reference for others who want to see a complete website and how things can be done for it when
+  * using current technology (node, angular, webpack, bootstrap, ...)
+  * testing (in different ways like unit tests, functional tests, mocking)
 * Be a playground and a challenge for me and everyone else involved in this
 * Be an interesting website in the future